SeaSkyThe/PyFlap/README.md

 # PyFlap
-## Regex, Finite Automatas and Regulars Grammars Validator.
+## Regex, Finite Automatas and Regular Grammars Validator.

 1. Create your virtual enviroment and install requirements.txt
 2. Enter into your virtual enviroment